The number of inversions of permutations with fixed shape: Preliminaries and Summary of Results

 \begin{theorem}[{\cite{Hohlweg2005}}] Let $\lambda$ be the shape given by $\lambda'=\langle t_1^{m_1}, \dots, t_k^{m_k} \rangle = (\lambda'_1,\dots,\lambda'_M)$.
 Then the following results hold for minimal permutations with shape $\lambda$. \begin{enumerate} \item The number of inversions of such a minimal permutation is

 \item The number of minimal permutations is given by

 \item The minimal permutations can be characterized as follows.
 Let $c=(c_1,\ldots,\allowbreak c_M)$ be a permutation (possibly with repeats) of $(\lambda'_1,\dots,\lambda'_M)$.
-In one-line notation, the corresponding minimal permutation (see example below) is composed of $M$ blocks of entries from $[n]$ of lengths $c_1,\ldots,c_M$ in that order, such that the elements within each block are consecutively decreasing and the elements of the $i$'th block are smaller than the elements of the $(i+1)$'th block for each $1 \le i <M$.
+In one-line notation, the corresponding minimal permutation (see the example after this theorem) is composed of $M$ blocks of entries from $[n]$ of lengths $c_1,\ldots,c_M$ in that order, such that the elements within each block are consecutively decreasing and the elements of the $i$'th block are smaller than the elements of the $(i+1)$'th block for each $1 \le i <M$.

 \end{enumerate} \end{theorem}